MontiCore/monticore/monticore-grammar/src/main/java/de/monticore/types3/TypeSystem3.md

 OOWithinScopeBasicSymbolsResolver.init();
 // CommonExpressions are used and no further LValues exist in the language.
 CommonExpressionsLValueRelations.init();
+// All other delegates will use their default implementation
+// Explicitly initializing all other delegates the default
+// will avoid issues if multiple Languages are used in the same Java process.
 ```

+The delegates can be `reset()`,
+which removes the current selected integration/
+This can be integrated into the Mill's `reset()`-method,
+to further avoid issues with multiple languages in the same Java process.

+### Full Instantiation

 An example of instantiating a traverser can be found
 [here](https://github.com/MontiCore/ocl/blob/dev/src/main/java/de/monticore/ocl/ocl/types3/OCLTypeCheck3.java).